haskell/cabal/doc/cabal-commands.rst

 cabal v2-run
 -------------

-``cabal v2-run [TARGET [ARGS]]`` runs the executable specified by the target, which can be a component, a package or can be left blank, as long as it can uniquely identify an executable within the project.
+``cabal v2-run [TARGET [ARGS]]`` builds (if necessary) and runs the executable specified by the target, which can be a component, a package or can be left blank, as long as it can uniquely identify an executable within the project.
 Tests and benchmarks are also treated as executables.

 See `the v2-build section <#cabal-v2-build>`__ for the target syntax.